 We know that great talent is everywhere - but opportunity is not.
-The future labor market will be about analyzing, accessing, and mobilizing people's potential and skills in new ways.
-This starts with taking a skills-first approach to talent: putting skills at the forefront of talent strategies by recognizing an individual for their capabilities and breaking down roles into the capabilities required to do them well.
+The future labour market will be about analysing, accessing, and mobilising people's potential and skills in new ways.
+This starts with taking a skills-first approach to talent: putting skills at the forefront of talent strategies by recognising an individual for their capabilities and breaking down roles into the capabilities required to do them well.
 We have to expand the hiring process beyond titles and companies, degrees and schools, and focus instead on skills and the many different ways those skills can be acquired.
-With online learning, certificate programs, apprenticeships, and other training opportunities, employers do not need to rely entirely on prior job titles and degrees to assess a candidate's abilities.
-Employers should also consider skills acquired through partial college completion and look for the many transferable skills gained during military service.
-Businesses can and should remain adaptable and competitive by leveraging skills data to inform smarter talent strategies.

-2 Linkedln (2022), "A Skills-First Blueprint for Better Job Outcomes"
+&lt;sup>2 Linkedln (2022), "A Skills-First Blueprint for Better Job Outcomes"